Lift Every Voice Oregon: Promoting policies prohibiting the Sale of Assault Weapons and Large Capacity Magazines

 Encourage your friends and neighbors to join with us.
 Send them this link so that they can join this growing movement.

 Give as you are able and encourage others to do so.
-We need to raise several thousand dollars in the coming months to keep the campaign moving forward and to plan for the coming year.
+We need to raise several thousand dollars in the coming months to keep the campaign moving forward.
 DONATE

 There is more to come and much to do.
 Together we can see a new day in Oregon and this nation.
 Check back on this page for updates!